-- Give interviews which can test for the job specific skills which the applicants claim to possess in their résumé.
+- Conduct interviews which can test for the job specific skills which the applicants claim to possess in their résumé.

 - These tips, when combined with authenticating the job history using an employment verification service, can enable you to avoid résumé fraud.
 The ultimate result is that those hired will be the best choice for the job.

 Employment Verification.
-This is the process of confirming an individual’s past employment in terms of job title, employment dates, salary, eligibility for rehire and duties.
+This confirms an individual’s past employment and work history in terms of job title, employment dates, eligibility for rehire and duties.

 Résumé Fraud.
-This is where an applicant deliberately falsifies the information on their résumé.
+This is where an applicant deliberately falsified the information on their résumé.
 They can do this by stretching employment dates, exaggerating their salaries, lying about their responsibilities and inserting false references.

 Reference Shield Laws.
 These are laws which protect employers who share factual information about their previous employees.
 These laws exist to limit liability in case former employees decide to sue.

 W2 Form.
-This is a form which each employer is supposed to send annually to the IRS, detailing each employee’s earnings, and the amount withheld in taxes.
+Employers send this form annually to the IRS, detailing each employee’s earnings and the amount withheld in taxes.
 The W2 form is the best indicator of an employee’s past employment.

 Work Number.
 This is a third-party verification service used by employers to house employment records.
 The Work Number is a database used by organizations to store employment and income information.
 This database can be queried to provide information for employment verification.

 DD Form 214.
-This is a document which is issued by the US Army whenever a military service member retires, separates or is discharged from active duty.
+This is issued by the US Army whenever a military service member retires, separates or is discharged from active duty.
 It is the evidence which shows previous military service since US army bases do not keep records on former soldiers.
 The DD Form 214 is used to verify previous military service.

 DOT Employment.
-This is a form of employment verification which cross-checks information with the US Department of Transportation.
+DOT employment verification cross-checks information with the US Department of Transportation.
 This verification usually involves aspects of the candidate’s driving history i.e. type of driver, type of driving and DOT reportable accidents, among others.